frankaemika/docs/source/installation.rst

 Restart your system.
 The Grub boot menu should now allow you to choose your newly installed kernel.
 To see which one is currently being used, see the output of the ``uname -r`` command.
 It should contain the string ``PREEMPT_RT`` and the version number you chose.
-Additionally, The file ``/sys/kernel/realtime`` should exist and contain the the number ``1``.
+Additionally, the file ``/sys/kernel/realtime`` should exist and contain the the number ``1``.

 .. _installation-real-time: